ArnoCan/namedtupledefs2/README.md

 **Python Syntax Support**

 * Python2

-* For the Python3 refer to the package namedtupledefs3.
+  This package requires the *exec* statement/function, it is separated into two variants instead of using shared code.

-  This package requires the *exec* statement/function, due to it's size it is separated into two variants instead of using shared code.
+  For the Python3 refer to the package namedtupledefs3.

 **Python Implementation Support**